top of page

 What form(s) of gender-based violence have you experienced?
 You are welcome to select as many as apply, even if you are unsure whether your experience “counts.”

-If you are unsure of definitions, visit voicelore.org/get-informed.
+If you would like review definitions, visit voicelore.org/get-informed.

 Are you currently receiving counseling, therapy, or another form of professional mental health support?